-Elder Edward Dube was born in the far away land of Zimbabwe, and in his new book, Beyond the Shade of the Mango Tree, he discusses how the gospel of Jesus Christ helped him step out of his comfort zone.
-On this week’s All In podcast, Elder Dube shared a specific time he left his comfort zone: proposing to his wife.
-They had planned to wait several years before getting married, but a talk from a living prophet propelled Elder Dube to action.
-He also shared how his wife helped him step out of his cultural comfort zone simply by reaching for his hand.
+In his book, Beyond the Shade of the Mango Tree, Elder Edward Dube discusses how the gospel of Jesus Christ helped him step out of his comfort zone.
+In this All In podcast episode, Elder Dube shared a specific time he left his comfort zone: proposing to his wife.
+They had planned on waiting several years before getting married, but a talk from a living prophet propelled Elder Dube to action.
+Originally from Zimbabwe, Elder Dube also shared how his wife helped him step out of his cultural comfort zone with one simple gesture—reaching for His hand.

 The following excerpt has been edited for clarity.

 Morgan Jones: In the book, you write about the inspiration and revelation through a living prophet that led you to marry your wife.
 And I thought that this was so neat.
 And I wondered if you would be willing to share a little bit about that?